umeshrathi-developer/SMBC-Timemaster/README.md

 ### Holiday
 - **date**: Holiday/Weekend date
 - **holiday_type**: Type (HOLIDAY, WEEKEND, SPECIAL)
+  SPECIAL is holiday by SMBC and not allowed to and a mandatory day off.
 - **description**: Holiday name/description
 - **created_date**: Record creation date